WheteThunger/SpawnHeli/README.md

 - Allows preventing decay damage to personal helicopters
 - Allows spawning personal helicopters with configurable fuel
 - Allows personal helicopters to function without fuel
+- Allows personal helicopters to be auto mounted when spawned or fetched
 - Allows configuring multiple spawn/fetch/despawn commands
 - Allows automatically fetching helicopters, as well as optionally repairing them, when using the spawn command, to simplify the experience for players